Who we are

 The following conditions must be agreed to, prior to appointment as chief examiner, committee member, or assessor:

-- You must sign a confidentiality agreement in relation to your work on secure examination material
+- You must sign a confidentiality agreement in relation to your work on secure exam material

-- You must be available for meetings at the NESA office during the setting and reviewing periods, which may be during the school holidays
+- You must be available for meetings at the NESA office during the setting and reviewing periods, which may involve up to three days of the committee’s choice, during the summer school holidays

-- You may not mark or moderate school assessments in the relevant course in 2017
+- You must not mark or moderate school assessments in the relevant course in 2018

-- You may not be an author of textbooks or study guides that are in general use in schools or TAFE in the relevant subject area
+- You must not be an author of study guides that are in general use in schools or TAFE in the relevant subject area

 - You must not have a close relative (eg spouse, sibling or child) either teaching the relevant course(s) or enrolled as an HSC student in the relevant course(s)

-- Chief examiners, committee members and assessors please note that you can be considered to write/assess an Extension examination where you are teaching the related 2-unit Continuers course, unless you have 2-unit Continuers students sitting the Extension examination you wish to write/assess.
+- Chief examiners, committee members and assessors please note that you can be considered to write/assess an Extension exam where you are teaching the related 2-unit Continuers course, unless you have 2-unit Continuers students sitting the Extension exam you wish to write/assess.

-The Chief examiner and examination committee members receive a payment for setting examinations.
-The amounts are currently $3071 for chief examiners and $1153 for committee members, and are paid per course.
+The Chief examiner and exam committee members receive a payment for setting exams.
+The amounts are currently $3148 for chief examiners and $1182 for committee members, and are paid per course.
 Metropolitan committee members are paid a travel allowance.
 Country members are reimbursed for travel and other expenses.

-Assessors receive a fee of approximately $230 per course and a travel allowance.
+Assessors receive a fee of approximately $236 per course and plus a travel allowance.

-NESA reimburses schools to cover the cost of employing casual staff to relieve teachers when their involvement in examination development work coincides with their teaching duties.
+NESA reimburses schools to cover the cost of employing casual staff to relieve teachers when their involvement in exam development work coincides with their teaching duties.